+<recto>

 6

-A Pragmatic Genealogy of Rule-following
+A Pragmatic Genealogy of Rule-Following

 Philip Pettit

-Introduction
+1. Introduction

 How to make sense of our ability to follow rules, especially those basic rules for doing things that we may not be able to define?
 How, for example, to make sense of the rules we presumably follow in judging properly that something is a tool or a game, or is smooth or crimson, or regular or irregular in shape, where we have no other words in which to analyze those properties?
 Or if it seems that we might be able to define those rules and employ the definitions as formulae to guide us, how to make sense of the basic rules we presumably follow in making judgments about the properties—on pain of regress, there must be some—that we cannot define in that way?
 This I take to be the main rule-following problem highlighted in Wittgenstein’s (1958) classic discussion, in the well-known commentary provided by Saul Kripke (1982), and in various other sources.